hrishim/llvl_prog1_book/src/c_syntax.md

 }
 ```

-The way *swtich* works is that if *expression* matches any of the expressions in a case statement then the code corresponding to the  matching case statements are executed.
+The way *switch* works is that if *expression* matches any of the expressions in a case statement then the code corresponding to the  matching case statements are executed.

 Here is an example of using the *switch* statement: